MicrosoftDocs/quantum-docs/articles/includes/how-to-submit-resources-estimation-include-qiskit.md

   'twoQubitGateTime': '50 ns'}}
  ```

-You see that there are three top-level input parameters that can be customized: `errorBudget`, which is the overall allowed error, `qecScheme`, which is the quantum error correction (QEC) scheme, and `qubitParams`, which are the physical qubit parameters.
+There are three top-level input parameters that can be customized:

+* `errorBudget` - the overall allowed error budget
+* `qecScheme` - the quantum error correction (QEC) scheme
+* `qubitParams` - the physical qubit parameters

-For more information about the pre-defined input parameters, see [Input parameters of the Azure Quantum Resource Estimator](xref:microsoft.quantum.overview.resources-estimator#input-parameters).
+For more information, see [Input parameters](xref:microsoft.quantum.overview.resources-estimator#input-parameters) for the Resource Estimator.

 #### Change qubit model

-Let's estimate the cost for the same algorithm using the Majorana-based qubit parameter `qubit_maj_ns_e6`
+Next, estimate the cost for the same algorithm using the Majorana-based qubit parameter `qubit_maj_ns_e6`

 ```python
 job = backend.run(circ,